 Internship

 Every student is required to complete an industry internship during the summer between the first spring and second fall semesters.
 Every student must register for the internship - 11-934 (MSAII Practicum Internship).
-No tuition is charged for the internship.
+No tuition is charged for the internship, and you are granted 3 academic credits for it.

 Electives (36 units)